History of YouTube: Modern era, continued feature trim down and refinement (2019–present)

 On August 24, 2021, YouTube sent a cease and desist to the developers of Groovy, a Discord bot which enabled audio from YouTube videos to be played in Discord voice chats, as the bot violated YouTube's Terms of Service.
 A YouTube spokesperson stated, "We notified Groovy about violations of our Terms of Service, including modifying the service and using it for commercial purposes."
 In a message announcing the bot's closure, the owner of Groovy, Nik Ammerlaan, said, "Groovy has been a huge part of my life over the past five years.
 It started because my friend's bot sucked and I thought I could make a better one."

 In September 2021, the dedicated "view attributions" page was discontinued citing low usage.

 In October 2021, YouTube experimented with indicating the most watched parts of a video through a solid line chart appearing on the seek bar in the mobile app to facilitate watchers finding relevant parts.
+Additionally, an experiment with multilingual audio tracks was started, allowing creators to add audio tracks of multiple languages to one video.
+The watcher can switch the language during playback, similarly to a multilingual DVD-Video.

-All channels' "Discussion" sub page is to be ultimately discarded on October 12, 2021.
+All channels' "Discussion" sub page were discontinued on October 12, 2021.
 The feature was known as "Channel comments" in the site's early age, and served as channels' general comment section.
 Previously, it was gradually replaced with the communitypage that first rolled out to select channels, and since approximately 2018 to channels surpassing a subscriber count threshold that decreased over time, discarding existing discussions.
 During the same day, YouTube lowered the threshold to the Community page from 1000 to channels with at least 500 subscribers.
 The "Discussion" page was closed down earlier on the mobile site.

 On November 10, 2021, YouTube announced the removal of videos' count for negative user ratings (also known as "dislikes" and "thumbs down"), reportedly to protect creators from online harassment.
 The dislike count remains solely visible to respective channel owners.
 This change was first tested with select users in March and again in July.
+YouTube staff speculated on hiding dislike counts as early as January 2019.

 In the second half of 2022, the option to sort the videos of a channel in reverse chronological order, by oldest first, has been phased out.
 It was reportedly first removed from the mobile application and later from the website.
 Only the options to sort by the newest videos first and the most viewed remain.

+In August 2022, YouTube announced plans to make the Shorts feature available on its smart TV app.